 Question: The garden center recommended a “complete fertilizer” to use on the lawn, landscape trees and shrubs for my yard, how do I go about choosing the right fertilizer for my use?
 Martin, Peachtree, Georgia

 Answer: Martin, homeowners face many options in choosing from a great variety of foods for their fertilizer applications on the market today, and may at times be uncertain which one to select for their particular needs.

 There are organic and inorganic fertilizers, both of which are available in powdered, liquid and granular fertilizer forms.

 A study of fertilizers and their recommended uses is well worthwhile, both in terms of money saved and in increased productivity.

 What Are The Essential Elements of Complete Fertilizer?

-All complete fertilizers must contain three basic elements:
+A complete fertilizer must contain three basic elements of plant nutrients:

 - (1) Nitrogen, which promotes leaf and stem growth

 - (2) Phosphorus, which helps plants grow and flower as well as makes their stems strong

 - (3) Potash, (potassium) which aids root growth and, to a certain extent, acts as a balance wheel between the other two.

 By law, the percentage of these three fertilizer elements making up the “plant food” must be printed on the bag or container.

 The percentage, or the number of pounds of each fertilizer element per 100 pounds, is expressed in numbers such as:

 If the total amount of each element in a particular fertilizer is not in a form which plants can use as plant food, the analysis must also show the percentage which is available to plants.